How can I find work if I don’t speak English well?

 Bridge Training Programs

-If you have international training or experience in a profession or trade, Bridge Training Programs can help you get licensed or certified in Ontario.
+If you have international training or experience in a profession or trade, the Ontario Bridge Training Program can help you get the qualifications to work in Ontario.
 Bridging programs:

 • Connect you with language training for your profession or trade